melashkr/technical-articles/bicep/clone-appService-aspLinux/README.md

-# Clone App Service between two ASPs with Linux-Plan with Bicep
+# Clone App Service between two ASPs with Linux-Plan by Bicep

 ## Introduction
-One of the major challenges by migration of App Service is to clone the App Service from ASP-Linux to another ASP-Linux in ASEv3 and maybe from one subscription (or region) to another subscription (or another region)
+One of the major challenges by migration of App Service is to clone the App Service from ASP-Linux to another ASP-Linux in ASEv3 and maybe from one subscription (or region) to another subscription (or another region).
+One of the current restriction is Cloning App Service in ASP-Linux to another ASP-Linux (see references down there).

-Solution:  Bicep can do it, it is possible to clone a web app which is running in ASP with linux-plan to another ASP and between two different subscriptions.
+Solution:  Bicep can do it, it is possible to clone a web app (App Service) which is running in ASP with linux-plan to another ASP and between two different subscriptions.

 ## Prerequisites: